-The operators deploys the robot using a computer.
+The operators deploy the robot using a computer.
 The robot scans the environment using its lidars and creates a digital map.
 The operator can then annotate the map indicating all the rooms and points the robot should not disinfect.
 After that, the robot relies on simultaneous localization and mapping (SLAM) to navigate.

-The robot then drives autonomously around hospitals while emitting 20 joules per square meter per second (at 1 meter distance) of 254-nanometer light to eliminate bacteria and other harmful microorganisms.
+The robot then drives autonomously around hospitals while emitting 20 joules per square meter per second (at 1-meter distance) of 254-nanometer light to eliminate bacteria and other harmful microorganisms.
 As a result, hospitals can guarantee a 99.99 percent disinfection rate – reducing the risk for patients, staff and relatives of contracting dangerous infections.

 Xenex Disinfection Services

 San Antonio-based Xenex Disinfection Services LLC makes full-spectrum UV Germ-Zapping Robots to eliminate harmful bacteria, viruses and spores that can cause healthcare-associated infections (HAIs).

 Unlike most single spectrum low-intensity UV (UVGI) devices, Xenex’ LightStrike uses a xenon lamp to generate bursts of high intensity, full germicidal spectrum (200-315 nanometers) UVC light that is more intense than sunlight.
 According to the company, its robot is the only pulsed xenon UV device of its kind, while other companies manufacture mercury UV devices.